1.1 We are committed to safeguarding the privacy of Lucylou Photography website visitors and customers

 4.1 In this Section 4, we provide information about the circumstances in which your personal data may be transferred to [countries outside the European Economic Area (EEA)].

 4.2 The hosting facilities for our website (Stablepoint) are situated in the UK.

-4.4 The location of our Image Editing service if editing is not completed by Lucy Waddell of Lucylou Photography herself (Freedom Edits) is situated in the UK.
+4.4 The location of our Image Editing service if editing is not completed by Lucy Waddell of Lucylou Photography herself (FreeStyle Edits) is situated in India.
 Transfers to this service will be protected by appropriate safeguards, namely use of a GDPR compliant transfer service (Dropbox)